Legrandin/pycryptodome/Doc/pycrypt.rst

 ARC4 is short for `Alleged RC4'.
-In September of 1994, someone posted C code to both the Cypherpunks mailing list and to the Usenet newsgroup \code{sci.crypt}, claiming that it implemented the RC4 algorithm.
+In September of 1994, someone posted C code to both the Cypherpunks mailing list and to the Usenet newsgroup ``sci.crypt}, claiming that it implemented the RC4 algorithm.
 This claim turned out to be correct.
 Note that there's a damaging class of weak RC4 keys; this module won't warn you about such keys.
 % XXX other analyses of RC4?